 These are just a few of the many factors to consider when thinking about purchasing a home, especially if you know that you are going to sell the home again at some point.
 While many things about a home can be changed, other things are either impossible or very costly to change and these are the things that you should carefully consider before buying a home.

 Buying or selling a home is a huge decision.
 You need the guidance of a real estate expert to help you navigate this process.
-Click here to find help with make good decisions when making a real estate move.
+Click here to find help with making good real estate decisions.

 Make sure you join me next week for Part 3 of series 1, Mistakes in Real Estate, Top 12 Buyer Mistakes!
 Also, if you found this content helpful, I’d love it if you could help me get the word our by sharing with your family and friends on your favorite social network(s.)